The most award winning

 Scientific advances may aid in stemming spread of disease

-Good news on the research front: results from a major study indicate that treating genital herpes may help keep the AIDS virus under control in women with both infections and may reduce the spread of HIV as well.1 In the laboratory, scientists have successfully mapped an area on the surface of HIV that may be vulnerable to an assault by antibodies, which could lead to development of an effective vaccine.2
+Good news on the research front: Results from a major study indicate that treating genital herpes may help keep the AIDS virus under control in women with both infections and may reduce the spread of HIV as well.1 In the laboratory, scientists have successfully mapped a spot on the surface of HIV that may be vulnerable to an assault by antibodies, which could lead to development of an effective vaccine.2

 Progress needs to continue at a rapid pace.
 In 2005, an estimated 4.1 million people worldwide were newly infected with HIV, mostly through heterosexual intercourse.3 At the end of 2003, an estimated 1,039,000 to 1,185,000 people in the United States were living with HIV/AIDS, with 24%-27% undiagnosed and unaware of their HIV infection.4